 What is product liability?

->

-> Product liability refers to situations where a customer purchases a product, and an issue with the product causes a bodily injury or property damage to a 3rd party.
+Product liability refers to situations where a customer purchases a product, and an issue with the product causes a bodily injury or property damage to a 3rd party.
 Business owners can be found responsible for the damages if the source of the issue can be traced back to the small business.
-Some of the common issues customers encounter that result in product liability claims include:

->

-> - Products that cause bodily injury to the customer
+- Products that cause bodily injury to the customer

 - Products that cause property damage